Sana Sathish: Early life and career

 Sathish was born in Andhra Pradesh and spent his childhood in Kakinada.
 He completed his diploma on Electronics and Communication Engineering in 2001.
 He worked for almost a decade as an employee at state electricity department after his father died.
 After quitting the job, he left for Hyderabad and started business.

 Sathish Babu is currently serving as Honorary Secretary to the Andhra Cricket Association and has also held important positions in the Andhra Cricket Association, BCCI, East Godavari District Cricket Association and others.
-He comes from Kapu community.

 Political career

-Sathish joined Telegu Desam Party and became a key member of the party’s core team.
+Sathish joined Telugu Desam Party and became a key member of the party’s core team.
 He was elected as Rajya Sabha member in 2024 bye election seat from Andhra Pradesh.
 Soon after, he was appointed as floor leader of Telugu Desam Party Party in Rajya Sabha.